 Meet Walt Kowalski, although when you hear his name, you already feel like you know him.
 You know he’s of Polish decent, a traditional, manly man who has seen some shit and done some shit.
-He’s now retired and still haunted by memories of his engagement in Korean war.
-With his wife dead and his declining health all seems to be going to shits for our old friend Walt, with him pushing on, no matter what.
-In the midst of all this, a young kid tries to steal his car and he chases him away with a rifle.
-When the kids’ family finds out about this, they make the kid make it up to Walt by doing all these chorus around the house and friendship is born.
+He’s now retired and still haunted by memories of his engagement in the Korean war.
+With his wife dead and his declining health all seems to be going to shits for our old friend Walt.
+In the midst of all this, a young kid tries to steal his car.
+When the kids’ family finds out about this, they make the kid make it up to Walt by doing all these chores around the house.
+And so another chapter in his life begins.

 Director: Clint Eastwood